syncfusion-content/javascript-docs/js/Chart/Axis.md

 **Additional**

-When the value of **rangePadding** property is **additional**, range will be rounded and date time interval of the axis will be added as padding to the minimum and maximum extremes of the range.
+When the value of the **rangePadding** property is **additional**, range is rounded and date time interval of the axis are added as padding to the minimum and maximum extremes of the range.

 {% highlight js %}